qShoujoQ/tftp.c/readme.md

 ### Examples
 In `examples` directory:
-- `tftpc.c` - simple TFTP client implementation, with support for downloading and uploading files.
+- `client.c` - simple TFTP client implementation, with support for downloading and uploading files.

 ### Imports
 ```c